-Come experience local history at the GEM of Southern Wyoming!
-The Grand Encampment Museum (GEM) is a replica pioneer town that honors the people who had grit and perseverance to meet the challenges of the West.
+The Grand Encampment Museum is the "GEM" of Southern Wyoming.
+The GEM is a replica pioneer town that honors the people who had grit and perseverance to meet the challenges of the West.

 The GEM is well known throughout Wyoming for their tours and unique historic buildings including a two-story outhouse…yes, it has two levels!